mohdtanzeem428250/Multitheraded-Chat-Application/README.md

 - *Socket Programming:* Using Socket and ServerSocket classes to establish network connections.

-- *Multithreading:* Each client connection is managed in an individual thread using the Runnable interface.

 - *Input/Output Streams:* BufferedReader and BufferedWriter are used for efficient message transmission.

 - *Command-Line Interface (CLI):* The user interacts with the application through the terminal.